numoonchld/mastering-typescript/04-stats/README.md

 ```

-- **Notes**:
 - when an `enum` gets complied to JS, it is actually an object (with an IIFE wrapper)

 - all fields of an `enum` must be hardcoded! i.e. new fields cannot be programmatically added

+  - examples:
+    - storing the Primary Colors is good `enum` usage
+    - storing all blog post title for a blog app is not a good application of `enum`
+      - blog users need to be able to add more blogs and this is a bad fit for `enum`
+    - storing drink sizes (Small, Medium, Large) is good application
+    - storing all years from 1970: while it is a finite dataset, it has way too many values and hence it is not a good fit for `enum`
+    - storing netflix movie categories: bad `enum` application, more categories may need to be added in the future
+    - storing the _read_ status of an SMS: good `enum` application, finite set, small set, but ensure to cover all status cases like _read_, _unread_, _not sent_, etc

+- again, primary purpose of `enum` is to signal to other engineers to communicate possible values or outcomes